johnsfarrell/analysis-proj/README.md

 # Stock Analysis Project
 *11/13/22 to 11/20/22*

-Introduction project to `Python, MongoDB, web scraping, and cloud applications`.
+Fun side-project to get comfortable with `Python, MongoDB, web scraping, and cloud applications`.

-The basis of this project was creating a process to analyzing stocks based on their fundamentals and past analysts.

-**NOTE**: The files for this project are all here, besides those involved with scraping in order to protect site privacy.
-More specifics on the data scraping, algorithms, and all other parts of this project are all in  [this paper](https://github.com/johnsfarrell/analysis-proj/blob/master/Written%20Explanation.pdf).
+The basis of this project was analyzing stocks based on their fundamentals and past analyses.
+Scrapers were excluded from this repo in order to protect the privacy of sites scraped during this project.
+More specifics on the data scraping, algorithms, and all other parts of this project are [here](https://github.com/johnsfarrell/analysis-proj/blob/master/Written%20Explanation.pdf).